devcodepush/Tribute-Page/README.md

 ## Introduction

-This project is a tribute page for Dr. Norman Borlaug, who is known as the man who saved a billion lives.
-The page is built with HTML and styled with CSS.
+This project is a tribute page for Dr. Norman Borlaug, created by devcodepush as a project for freeCodecamp with HTML and CSS files.

 ## Table of Contents
 - [Tribute Page Link](#tribute-page-link)